(updated May 2021)

-Portovelo sought clarification from Scottish Cycling, who confirmed that any club, whether or not affiliated to Scottish Cycling, could organise group rides that benefit from this exemption – but only if they followed Scottish Cycling guidance.
+Under this guidance, any club that organises group rides can benefit from this exemption – but only if they follow Scottish Cycling guidance.
 In particular, that requires the club to appoint a Covid coordinator, and to keep records of the names and contact details of everyone taking part in each ride.

 In order to ensure Portovelo complies with Scottish Cycling guidance, all riders are asked to agree to a “Covid contract” before participating in any club rides.
 This is a code of compliance with relevant Covid restrictions, and also covers GDPR requirements in relation to the retention by Portovelo of riders’ contact details.